stuff39/tjse/README.md

 [https://redinstealth/tetr-js.github.io/](https://redinstealth/tetr-js.github.io/)

 ```
-This is a copy from the original Tetr.js with some changes
+This is a copy from the original Tetr.js Enhanced with some changes
 ```